sumanjs/suman/README.md

 before running tests is nowhere near as powerful or easy to use as the dependency injection ability of this library.
 * Using Mocha, Tape, Jasmine you could not easily pass data to tests, to reuse the same test code for different scenarios; Suman allows you to pass dynamic data to tests using dependency injection.
+* cannot call tests programmatically without wrapping Mocha test suite in a function, Suman allows you to call tests programmiatcally, without having to wrap tests in a function.